Invoicing Basics

 It’s never a good idea to use the phrase “Sold to” on an invoice.

 Professional photographers don’t sell pictures but rather they license their work.
 If your invoice says “Sold to”, a customer could argue that it means they bought and own the photos.
+You can use “Bill To”, “Customer”, or “Invoice To.”

 Instead of using the word “expenses” on your invoice (and estimate), use “costs”, “charges” or “production charges.”
 Expenses are what a company reimburses to its employees.
-The photographer is not an employee but an independent business.
+The photographer is not an employee, but an independent business.

 Photographers should mark up some/most/all of their expenses.
 This is a common business practice and is another small step toward making a profit.

 There’s no reason to give expense receipts to a customer because you’re not an employee.
-You are required to retain receipts for your tax records.
-Some ad agencies may demand receipts and will refuse to pay markups even though they will turn around and mark up its expenses to its client.
+You are required to retain such receipts for your tax records.
+Some ad agencies may demand receipts and will refuse to pay markups even though they will turn around and mark up its expenses to its clients.

 You should indicate your preferred method(s) of payment.
-Don’t forget to state when you expect to be paid otherwise a customer can rightfully take forever to pay.
+Don’t forget to state when you expect to be paid, otherwise a customer can rightfully take forever to pay.
 You might use the always popular, “Balance due upon receipt” or you might be more poetic:

 Money is needed,